Blind denoising diffusion models and the blessings of dimensionality: Theoretical contributions

 Note that \textbf{(A1)}, \textbf{(A2)}, and \textbf{(A3)} are relatively mild.
-In particular, \textbf{(A2)} is inspired from empirical observations \citep{olshausen1996natural, roweis2000nonlinear, chandler2007estimates, Hnaff2014TheLL,pope2021intrinsic, Brown+23Manifolds} and has been leveraged in several other works on sampling via diffusion models \citep{li2024adapting, pooladian2024plug, liang2025low}. \textbf{(A3)} is analogous to the standard assumption that the score functions are accurately learned in $L^2$.
-In its current form, it is somewhat obscure; we provide further discussion in \cref{sec:prior} when we specialize to specific noise schedules.
+In particular, \textbf{(A2)} is inspired from a slew of previous empirical observations \citep{olshausen1996natural, roweis2000nonlinear, chandler2007estimates, Hnaff2014TheLL,pope2021intrinsic, Brown+23Manifolds} and has been leveraged in several other works on sampling via diffusion models \citep{li2024adapting, pooladian2024plug, liang2025low}. \textbf{(A3)} is analogous to the standard assumption that the score functions are accurately learned in $L^2$.
+In its current form, it is somewhat obscure; we provide further discussion in Section~\ref{sec:prior} when we specialize to specific noise schedules.

-We are now in a position to state our first main result.
+We are now in a position to state our first main result about excess error due to noise estimation.